relindus/Final-Assignment-Digital-Technologies/myWebsite.md

 <p align="justify">
 The buttons were also a requirement.
 There are three buttons, all leading to different content already mentioned before.
 They are centred in the middle on the top of the page, so the user can see that those are the main contents of the website.
-It also had to be deployed to GitHub(Build Software Better, Together, n.d.), which is the reason this website is running at the moment, and “viewers” can see the result of the coding.
+The website  had to be deployed to GitHub(Build Software Better, Together, n.d.), which is the reason this website is running at the moment, and “viewers” can see the result of the coding.
 </p>
 <br>